huggingface/optimum-benchmark/examples/running-llamas/README.md

 optimum-benchmark --config-dir configs/ --config-name llama_gpq --multirun
 ```

-This will create a folder called `experiments` with the results of the benchmarks with a training `batch_size` ranging from 1 to 16.
-Then run
+This will create a folder called `experiments` with the results of the benchmarks with an inference `batch_size` ranging from 1 to 16 and an input `sequence_length` (prompt size) of 512.

 ```bash
 python report.py -e experiments